timberkerkvliet/tidi/README.md

 * `id: str`: the id of this dependency
 * `scope_type: str`: the types of scopes in which it is available
 * `kwargs: str | set[str]`: the values in the scope context for which this dependency is available

+It decorates a factory function that takes a `Resolver` as a optional argument.

 ### auto_compose